TECHNOLOGY TRENDS: A Special Focus on Productivity and Survey Tools

 To analyze results, you can view the data onscreen and/or generate and export a report.
 SurveyMonkey’s paid version has a text analysis feature for open-ended questions that searches and categorizes responses by frequently used words and phrases, which is a great time-saver for researchers and analysts.

-Renae Topolewski, FOC Director in St. Clair County, has been using SurveyMonkey to meet her office’s needs.
+Renae Topolewski, Friend of the Court (FOC) Director in St. Clair County, has been using SurveyMonkey to meet her office’s needs.
 “Implementing a new program can be tricky.
 SurveyMonkey can guide you on the effectiveness of a program, satisfaction of the customer, and if improvement is needed.
 We have used it for our new program called, ‘Especially for Parents – Understanding the Friend of the Court’.
 We were able to easily create a quick survey to collect the data we need.”

 There are many survey tools to choose from and you can evaluate and compare features to find the best one to match your needs.
 Other survey tools to consider: Poll Everywhere (limited to 25 responses per question), SurveyPlanet, Google Forms, SurveyGizmo, and TypeForm.